AndyTQ/shopify-backend-challenge-summer-2022/README.md

 "Shop2333","Water",1.52,100
   ```
 Note that if the inventory is empty, a csv will still be returned but it will only have the titles (id, item, price, quantity.)
+You can also open a modern browser and enter `http://localhost:5001/api/export`, which will directly download a csv file automatically.
 If there is an error caused due to the backend, HTTP 500 (Internal Server Error) will be returned.

 ----------------------------